ai-on-gke/website/site/content/docs/tutorials/finetuning-gemma-3-1b-it-on-l4/index.md

 ---
-linkTitle: "Finetuning Gemma 2b on l4"
+linkTitle: "Finetuning Gemma-3-1b-it on l4"
-title: "Finetuning Gemma 2b on l4"
+title: "Finetuning Gemma-3-1b-it on l4"
-description: "This tutorial guides you through fine-tuning the Gemma 2b language model on Google Kubernetes Engine (GKE) using L4 GPUs, leveraging Parameter Efficient Fine Tuning (PEFT) and LoRA.
+description: "This tutorial guides you through fine-tuning the Gemma-3b-1b-it language model on Google Kubernetes Engine (GKE) using L4 GPU, leveraging Parameter Efficient Fine Tuning (PEFT) and LoRA.
 It covers setting up a GKE cluster, containerizing the fine-tuning code, running the fine-tuning job, and uploading the resulting model to Hugging Face.
-Finally, it demonstrates how to deploy and interact with the fine-tuned model using either Hugging Face TGI or vLLM on GKE."
+Finally, it demonstrates how to deploy and interact with the fine-tuned model using vLLM on GKE."
 weight: 30
 owner: >-
     [Francisco Cabrera](https://github.com/fcabrera23)